samvera-labs/ramp/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+The gem is available as open source under the terms of the [Apache 2.0 License](https://opensource.org/licenses/Apache-2.0).

 ## Acknowledgments